Why Do Women Get Acne Around Their Period?

 Women’s hormones work best when they are in balance with one another, specifically estrogen and progesterone.
 If estrogen is not metabolized adequately by the liver, it re-circulates in the body creating an excess and can lead to acne.
 Too much estrogen alone, however, is not solely responsible for hormonal acne.
 Rather, low progesterone in relation to estrogen is a reason that women experience hormonal acne in their lifetime.
 This is because progesterone regulates the amount of testosterone converted to the more potent hormone, dihydrotestosterone (DHT).
 More specifically progesterone lowers the activity of 5-alpha reductase, the enzyme responsible for converting testosterone to DHT.

 It is well established that sebaceous glands, which are responsible for producing oil, are triggered by testosterone.
 Therefore, higher levels of androgens in the body lead to increased sebum production causing oily skin and breakouts.
 This is the reason why many women go on the oral contraceptive pill (OCP), because it reduces the number of circulating androgens in the body.

 What tests can women do to assess their hormone levels?

 Women are encouraged to assess their hormone levels if they have symptoms of acne that have not been managed by medical interventions.
-Saliva hormone testing can assess the top hormones that play a role in hormonal acne: estrogen, progesterone, testosterone, DHEA, and cortisol.
+Saliva or urine hormone testing can assess the top hormones that play a role in hormonal acne: estrogen, progesterone, testosterone, DHEA, and cortisol.

-A saliva hormone test is simple, accurate and easily obtained.
-It can be ordered by your naturopathic doctor.
-It is best to collect your saliva sample 7-9 days before the start of your menstrual cycle (this day will shift depending on the length of your cycle).
-You will collect 4 saliva samples throughout the day (at specified times), which allows for a better representation of your daily hormone levels.
+Both a saliva and urine hormone test is simple, accurate and easily obtained.
+They can be ordered by your naturopathic doctor.
+It is best to collect samples 7-9 days before the start of your menstrual cycle (this day will shift depending on the length of your cycle).
+You will collect 4 samples (saliva or urine) throughout the day (at specified times), which allows for a better representation of your daily hormone levels.